Home > Sweden Visas: An Expert Guide for Travelers

 No, if you have a valid visa for Sweden, you don’t need ETIAS authorization, regardless of your nationality.

-Travelers from visa-exempt countries (like the US, UK, Canada) must apply for ETIAS before visiting Sweden for short stays, unless they have a valid Swedish/Schengen visa.
+Once launched, travelers from visa-exempt countries (like the US, UK, Canada) must apply for ETIAS before visiting Sweden for short stays, unless they have a valid Swedish/Schengen visa.
+ETIAS is expected to launch at the end of 2026.

 Yes!
 Sweden is a proud member of the Schengen zone, which means once you have a Swedish visa, you can typically move freely from country to country.